gitansh95/X-MB-M644/README.md

 # X-MB-M644
-Writing code for the X-MB-M644 card
+Writing firmware for the X-MB-M644 card